devtut/generate/docs/python/django.md

 by default the server will be run at 127.0.0.1:8000

 Open your browser and type 127.0.0.1:8000/helloworld/.
-The page will show you =Hello World!!
-Django Welcomes You.=
+The page will show you "Hello World!!
+Django Welcomes You."